symphoniacloud/dynamodb-entity-store/documentation/AdvancedSingleEntityOperations.md

 DynamoDB _Entity Store_ supports batch operations in the following way:

-* A batch operation can actually accept more items than can be put in a DynamoDB batch (25 items for a batch write, 100 items for a batch get).
+* A batch operation can actually accept more items than can be put in a DynamoDB batch (maximum of 25 items for a batch write, 100 items for a batch get).
 If the total number of items in the request is larger than the DynamoDB batch command size, the operation is implemented as a "batch of batches", with each batch being executed in series, and the results combined.
     * For "batch of batches" operations there is no current behavior for retry in the event of throttling
 * Batch operations can be performed **for one entity type at a time** - you can't currently perform batch operations for multiple entity types in one command.
-* One batch write operation can either be all puts, or all deletes, but not both
+* One batch write operation can either be all puts, or all deletes, but not a combination of both
 * For batch get operations the current behavior is that if any element is unparsable (e.g. because it's the incorrect entity type) then the whole command fails

 ### Batch Get